arvamalpani/arvamalpani.github.io/case-studies/palantir-due-diligence.md

 ![Revenue](images/palantir_rev_actual.png)

 👉 What to watch:
-1. Is commercial catching up with government?
+Revenue is climbing—but here’s the real test:
+- Can commercial catch government in size?
-2. Are *new* logos joining, not just existing clients paying more?
+- Are new customers joining, or just old ones spending more?
-3. Is growth global, or too US-heavy?
+- Is growth global—or still too U.S.-heavy?
+- Growth without diversification is fragile.

 ---

 ## Free Cash Flow
 ![FCF](images/palantir_fcf_actual.png)

-Cash is what’s left after you run the shop.
+Cash is truth.
+It’s what’s left after the lights are on and salaries are paid.
-This chart shows:
-- They crossed the “we fund ourselves” line.
-- Rising cash alongside rising revenue = healthier growth.
+Palantir finally crossed into self-funded territory.
+That’s not just survival—it’s strength.
+Rising cash alongside rising revenue tells a story of growth that’s getting healthier, not riskier.

 ---